kemsky/creality-k1-max-xy-rails-mod/README.md

 [Washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)

+There are two versions of toolhead:
+- rails only
-There are two versions of toolhead: one for rails only and one for rails reinforced with 20x10 pipe (or 20x5 mm carbon board + 20x5 mm aluminum board).
+- rails reinforced with 20x10 aluminium pipe (or 20x5 mm carbon board + 20x5 mm aluminum board).

-You must use camera mount from this mod, it is 8mm lower than original.
+**You must use camera mount from this mod, it is 8mm lower than original.**

+**This mod changes print area depending on options you select, beware.**

 All rails must be cut to have 375 mm between far left and far right holes, X axis rail has max 410 mm total length (375 + 17.5x2), Y axis rails have max 394 mm total length (safe to use 375 + 2x9 mm).